Course Outline

 - Introduction to Wireshark

 - Architecture and processing flow.
-Limitations: What cannot be seen with Wireshark?
+What cannot be seen with Wireshark and why?

-- Preferences and configurations: global settings vs. profile-specific.
+- Preferences and configurations; global and profile specific.

 - Time values.